 Secure File and Storage Systems

 We have designed and implemented Horus, a system that offers fine-grained encryption-based security for large-scale storage.
 Horus encrypts large datasets using keyed hash trees (KHT) to generate different keys for each region of the dataset, providing fine-grained security.
 KHT also reduces key management and distribution overhead.
 The design of Horus provides end-to-end data encryption and can reduce the need to trust system operators or cloud service providers.
 Performance evaluation shows that our prototype’s key distribution is highly scalable and robust.
-There is a preliminary version of the library available for download.
+There is a version of the library available for download.

 We have integrated security into Ceph.
 Our approach to security in Ceph allows secure access by hundreds of thousands of clients to a single file spread across tens of thousands of object-based storage devices without taxing the metadata servers or any other part of the system.
 The prototype implementation we developed imposes only a 6–7% overhead on a metadata-heavy workload involving file opens spread across hundreds of clients.
 Building on this approach, we are investigating scalable encryption and limiting the effects of compromised computation nodes.
-We next plan to investigate the potential for including other strong security measures in Ceph.

 We are investigating a system that integrates the seemingly incompatible features of encryption and deduplication.
 Combining the two can allow for efficient storage of data under arbitrary classification.
 However, difficult issues arise in combining these features, such as safe data destruction and privacy preservation in the face of network analysis.